-2. The Model
+3. The Model

 In this model there is a developing country - henceforth South, and an industrialized country - henceforth North.
 These countries have their own currencies but for all inter-country trade and exchange the only acceptable currency is the North's currency.
 This is the 'hard' currency.
 We shall refer to the South's currency as the 'soft' currency.

 The South, in our model, has a shortage of 'hard currency'.
 This is so in the sense that if it could buy more hard currency at the going exchange rate it would do so and use it to buy more foreign goods.
 The fact of a country facing a shortage of hard currency suggests some rigidity in the exchange rate.
-For reasons of simplicity we treat the exchange rate as fixed and, without loss of generality, we treat it as fixed at 1.
-That is, one unit of the hard currency changes for one unit of the soft currency.
-This is not as strong an assumption as appears at first sight.
+We treat the exchange rate as fixed and, without loss of generality, we treat it as fixed at 1.
+Although one reason for making this assumption is to make the model tractable, we also feel that this is not as strong an assumption as may appear at first sight.
 The fact that many Third World nations do face a shortage of hard currency, suggests that exchange rates are at least partially rigid in reality.
 We suspect that there are innate factors in the structure of international economic relations which cause this.
-How else can one explain why, even after developing country governments go for a free float and allow the exchange rate to be market driven, shortages of hard currency persist.
+How else can one explain why, even after developing country governments go for a free float and allow the exchange rate to be market driven, shortages of hard currency persist?